railsgirls/guides.railsgirls.com/_posts/2017-08-13-shoulda-matchers.markdown

 ## *2.*Adjust your `rails_helper.rb`

 In our case, we will be using RSpec to test our project, so we need to say to our `rails_helper.rb` that we are using Shoulda Matchers:
-Place above the end tag (check the identation):
+Place above the end tag (check the indentation):
 {% highlight ruby %}
   Shoulda::Matchers.configure do |config|
     config.integrate do |with|